patching...

 1. It will be mostly sunny with a high around 91 and a gentle breeze kicking up over the course of the day, the National Weather Service says, and the temperature will fall to about 70 overnight.
 The air and ground remain dry, so beware of a heightened risk of brush fires and don’t flick cigarette butts into the grass.

 3. The incumbents have wasted no time entering the Nov.
 8 municipal elections.
 All three city officials whose terms expire this year filed to run for re-election on the first day of qualifying Monday: Mayor Mark Mathews, Post 1 City Council member Cris Eaton-Welsh and Post 2 council member Tim Killingsworth.
-If you want to challenge them, you can file today or Wednesday between 8:30 a.m. and 4:30 p.m. at City Hall.
+If you want to challenge them, you can file today or Wednesday between 8:30 a.m. and 4:30 p.m. at .
 Note that the office is closed from noon to 1 p.m.
 The entry fee is $576 for mayor and $360 for the council seats.
 You must be 21 years old, a registered voter and a city resident for the 12 months leading to the election date.